Kauai Island Hawaii USA

 Spouting Horn - Kauai

 Love beautiful gardens?
 A guided tour of Allerton Gardens in Kauai’s National Tropical Botanical Garden should be very highly considered by nature lovers – we loved it!
 Your admittance fee helps them preserve endangered trees and plants helping them take a slow march back from the edge of extension.
 We felt the tour was interesting and well worth the price - knowing it goes to a very good cause makes it even better.
-Movie lovers will also like the many nature scenes of movies and TV series filmed here.
+Movie lovers will also like the many nature scenes of movies and TV series filmed in Kauai.
 Nearby Spouting Horn is delightful for a quick stop (see photo).

 Tidepools Restaurant at Grand Hyatt Hotel Kauai